culturing/poems/Poems/Aletheian.md

 the crowd as blind as ever, and no less so for their service.
 Oh, the Aletheians have endeavors too, like maybe breaking through the cycle of hereditary bullying, which, for Caesar, would make servants of us all.
-But serving why?
+But serving whom?
 But more than this, these simply watch for signs, believing that a god, or something, speaks and can be heard.
 I like this last pursuit